Why indeed.

 Because the same process, but with the heavy use of pesticides, chemicals and water is still way worse.

-So certified towels are always better than polyester ones.
+So certified ribbed towels are always better than polyester ones.
 A natural bath mat is still an improvement compared to its synthetic counterpart.

 That vagueness in defining the term is clearly contributing to the issue itself.
 A business can do two things the eco-friendly way, and with five other things - it can go the opposite route.